-- 80. Employees deciding to run for federal or provincial political office shall advise their division head of their intentions in writing. - 81.
-An employee may request a leave of absence.
+- 7.1.87 Employees deciding to run for federal or provincial political office will advise their Executive Vice President/Vice President of their intentions in writing. - 7.1.88 An employee may request a leave of absence.
 The request will be evaluated based on operational requirements.
-If the leave is denied, the employee is required to resign from his/her employment if they intend to accept the appointment. - 82.
-In the case of an employee preparing to contest a municipal, provincial or federal election, the division head shall review the circumstances with the Vice President, Human Resources, and make the necessary arrangements for the granting of leave without pay. - 83.
-Employees who are unsuccessful candidates in federal or provincial elections and wish to return to active employment with AGLC shall contact the Vice President, Human Resources, or their former supervisor.
+If the leave is denied, the employee is required to resign from his/her employment if they intend to accept the appointment. - 7.1.89 In the case of an employee preparing to contest a municipal, provincial or federal election, the division head shall review the circumstances with the Vice President, Human Resources, and make the necessary arrangements for the granting of leave without pay. - 7.1.90 Employees who are unsuccessful candidates in federal or provincial elections and wish to return to active employment with AGLC shall contact the Vice President, Human Resources, or their former supervisor.